Kineton, one of the first two houses built in Holly Bank Road

 The listing of Kineton

-While not in a Conservation Area, it is listed by Woking Borough Council as being one of only three
+While not in a Conservation Area, it was listed by Woking Borough Council as being one of only three

 houses in the road of such a nature as to make it a house having Townscape Merit.